How to Build a Knowledge Base from PDFs

 Drop a Trigger node onto the canvas.
 Pick one of:

-kb@yourcompany.com. - Webhook - exposes a URL your internal upload tool or browser form can POST a PDF to.
+• Webhook: exposes a URL your internal upload tool or browser form can POST a PDF to.
+The output is the parsed JSON body.

 Step 2: Connector - Inspect the PDF

-Add a Connector node pointing at the pdf connector and pick the get-info tool.
-Pass the file bytes from the trigger.
-The tool returns page count, document title, and whether the file is encrypted.
-Use this to short-circuit bad inputs early - a Condition node should drop encrypted or zero-page PDFs to a notification branch rather than letting them poison the index.
+Add a Connector node in Direct mode pointing at the pdf connector and pick the get-info tool.
+Pass the PDF bytes from your trigger source.
+The tool returns metadata such as page count, document title, and whether the file is encrypted.
+Use this to short-circuit bad inputs early: a Condition node should route encrypted or zero-page PDFs to a notification branch rather than letting them poison the index.

 Step 3: Connector - Extract Text

-For very large documents (more than 200 pages), pair this with pdf split in a Loop so you process the file in 50-page chunks instead of one giant request.
+For very large documents (more than 200 pages), pair this with the pdf split tool inside a Loop so you process the file in smaller chunks instead of one giant request.

 Step 4: Transform - Build the Document Header

-Add a Transform node to compose the final text payload that goes into the index.
-Prepend a small header so future Knowledge queries can return useful citations:
+Add a Transform node to compose the final text payload that goes into the collection.
+Prepend a small header so future Knowledge queries surface useful context with each result:

 Pages: {{ pdfInfo.pageCount }}